Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 Default values are provided for the essential properties of the new Data Node configuration
 element: *storage_type* is set to "pickle" and *scope* is set to "SCENARIO:SCOPE".<br/>
-These are displayed in the DETAILS section of the "Taipy Configs" panel.
+The properties for the new element are displayed in the DETAILS section of the "Taipy Configs" panel.

 ## Renaming a Data Node configuration